Methodology · v0.1.4 · last revised 2026-04-12

 How this works

-We then check what happened to the SPY at four forward horizons — 1, 5, 21, and 63 trading days — and report two numbers per horizon: the hit rate (the fraction of fires followed by a positive forward return) and the p-value for that hit rate against a null of 50%.
+We then check what happened to the SPY at six forward horizons — 1, 5, 21, 63, 126, and 252 trading days — and report two numbers per horizon: the hit rate (the fraction of fires followed by a positive forward return) and the p-value for that hit rate against a null of 50%.

 The horizons are not opinions.
-We picked them because they correspond to “tomorrow,” “this week,” “this month,” and “this quarter,” and because reporting only one of them would let us cherry-pick.
-By showing all four, you can see the cases — quite common — where a signal works at one horizon and falls apart at the others.
+We picked them because they correspond to “tomorrow,” “this week,” “this month,” “this quarter,” “six months,” and “a year,” and because reporting only one of them would let us cherry-pick.
+By showing all six, you can see the cases — quite common — where a signal works at one horizon and falls apart at the others.
 Those cases are the most honest thing about this website.

 The 1–10 signal grade